Nikitich2033/padel_ar_react_native/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙋‍♂️ Support

-For support, email support@padelmap.com or create an issue in the GitHub repository.

 ## 🔮 Future Features

 - [ ] Real-time court availability